-6.2.1 Larger Main Optics
+6.2.2 Larger Main Optics: beyond A+

 Studies are underway to explore the design of improved suspensions for the 4 main optics (the 'Test Masses') of Advanced LIGO.
-It has been shown that by increasing the mass from 40 kg to 80 kg, and increasing length of the final suspension fiber to 120 cm, the thermal motion of the optic can be lowered by a factor of 2 from the current design [146].
+It has been shown that by increasing the mass from 40 kg to 80 kg, and increasing length of the final suspension fiber to 120 cm, the thermal motion of the optic can be lowered by a factor of 2 from the current design [235].
 By using 160 kg test masses and 120 cm long final suspensions, the thermal noise of the suspension can be improved so that it is 3 times better than the current design.
-However, work needs to be done to optimize the entire suspension design [147] so that it has good overall seismic isolation.
+However, work needs to be done to optimize the entire suspension design [236] so that it has good overall seismic isolation.
 Work needs to be done to show how to fit this larger, heavier suspension onto the existing Seismic Isolation Platforms.
 One possibility is mount the longer suspension to the top of the final stage of the seismic isolation system, rather than the bottom, and interleave the suspension through the isolation system.
 A second option would be to raise the entire seismic isolation system up on its existing support structure.
 Since the optical table would need to move up substantially, it is not clear what the performance impact would be and it requires investigation.

-6.2.2 Alternative Control Approaches for Larger Suspensions
+6.2.3 Alternative Control Approaches for Larger Suspensions: A+ and beyond

 The design and installation of larger optic suspensions gives an opportunity to revisit the design of the caging, sensing, and control of the pendulum system.
-One alternative approach is to merge a portion of the suspension cage and the reaction chain [148].
+One alternative approach is to merge a portion of the suspension cage and the reaction chain [237].
 This is a major design change, but could result in improved access and alignment and it would allow all the pendulum DOFs to be sensed and controlled.
-The reduced the mass of the combined cage and reaction structure would allow a more massive main optic.
+The reduced mass of the combined cage and reaction structure would allow a more massive main optic.

-6.2.3 Improved OSEMS
+6.2.4 Improved OSEMS: A+ and beyond

 The Suspension sensors should be improved.
 A set of Optical Sensor/ Electromagnetic Motors (OSEMs) are used to provide actuation and local sensing for the Advanced LIGO suspensions.
 Improved sensors could be used to increase the damping of pendulum modes without compromising the performance, but making practical, low-cost units which have better performance than the existing OSEMs is a challenge.
-Studies are underway to provide better thermal stability and optical modifications to improve the signal to noise by a factor of two by adding a displacement-doubling prism to the optical system [149].
-Another example of an improved sensor is the 'Euclid' interferometric sensors [150] but further development would be required to integrate those onto the existing pendulums and to make the sensors UHV compatible.
-Improved sensors may be necessary for LIGO A+ detectors.
+Studies are underway to provide better thermal stability and optical modifications to improve the signal to noise by a factor of two by adding a displacement-doubling prism to the optical system [238].